LeoonZHANG/libsg/README.md

 #### Easy to install

-You can download pre-built binaries (include static, dynamic library and header files) which doesn't have any dependencies, you don't need to install any dependencies by yourself.
+You can [download pre-built binaries](https://github.com/metalwood/libsg/releases) (static / dynamic library and header files) which don't have any dependency, you don't need to build any code or install any dependency for libsg.

 #### Easy to call